Revision Transformers: Instructing Language Models to Change their Values: Conclusion

 \section{Conclusion}

-This work investigated the benefits of integrating a revision engine into a transformer-based LLM.
+This work investigated the benefits of integrating a revision engine into transformer-based LLMs.
 We propose the Revision Transformer (RiT), question the current common practice of storing all information in the model parameters, and alternatively propose to extend current models with a revision engine.
-Our results indicate that this framework helps to correct model behavior and align a model with user values.
-Moreover, RiTs iteratively employ user interaction to incorporate corrections with little effort achieving high alignment with user preferences.
+Our results indicate that this framework helps correct model behavior and align a model with user values.
+Moreover, RiTs iteratively employ user interaction to incorporate corrections with little effort achieving high value alignment.

 While different languages often go hand in hand with cultural differences and differing moral norms, RiTs can also be employed in such subjective cases.
-In future applications, each language or cultural subgroup could e.g. have its own revision engine built on top of a common LLM.
+In future applications, each language or cultural subgroup could e.g.~have its own revision engine built on top of a common LLM.
 Thus, an exciting pathway for future research is to evaluate RiTs for different cultures.
-An ultimate goal might be to set up a hub where each user can integrate their customized revision engine or collaborate with others to create a community revision engine and, in this way, design models which are highly aligned with their values.
+An ultimate goal might be to set up a hub where each user can integrate their customized revision engine or collaborate with others to design models which are highly aligned with their values.
+Furthermore, with the rise of multilingual language models, it is also interesting to evaluate revision for different languages.
+As these models are trained on highly unbalanced data (English-focused), investigating whether revision works is crucial.